 - (a) (i) True: Subsidy received from the government for working capital by a manufacturing concern is a revenue receipt because it has no effect on improvement of future capability of business in revenue generation. - (ii) False: If the effect of errors committed cancel out, the errors will be called compensating errors and the trial balance will agree. - (iii) True: The financial statements must disclose all the relevant and reliable information in accordance with the Full Disclosure Principle. - (iv) False: The provisions of the Indian Partnership Act, 1932 shall not apply to a limited liability partnership.
 Limited Liability (LLPs) Act, 2008 is applicable for Limited Liability Partnerships - (v) False: Under the single entry system of bookkeeping, generally cash book and personal accounts of creditors and debtors are maintained, and no other ledger is maintained. - (vi) False: Preference share holder can hold both Equity shares and Preference shares of the company.
-Any person can hold both kinds of shares.
+Any person can hold both kinds of shares. - (b) Difference between Provision and Contingent liability

 Provision Contingent liability (1) Provision is a present liability of uncertain amount, which can be measured reliably by using a substantial degree of estimation.
+A Contingent liability is a possible obligation that may or may not crystallise depending on the occurrence or non-occurrence of one or more uncertain future events.
 (2) A provision meets the recognition criteria.
 A contingent liability fails to meet the same.
-(3) Provision is recognized when (a) an enterprise has a present obligation arising from past events; an outflow of resources embodying economic benefits is probable, and (b) a reliable estimate can be made of the amount of the obligation. because either it is not probable that settlement of those (4) If the management estimates that it is probable U obligation will result in outflow of economic benefits, it recognises a provision in the balance sheet.
+(3) Provision is recognized when (a) an enterprise has a present obligation arising from past events; an outflow of resources embodying economic benefits is probable, and (b) a reliable estimate can be made of the amount of the obligation.
+Contingent liability includes present obligations that do not meet the recognition criteria because either it is not probable that settlement of those obligations will require outflow of economic benefits, or the amount cannot be reliably estimated.
+(4) If the management estimates that it is probable If the management estimates, that it is less likely that any economic that the settlement of an obligation will result in outflow of economic benefits, it recognises a provision in the balance sheet.